FLAUTAS WITH CANNED CHICKEN

 - 12 8" flour tortillas

-Combine drained and flaked chicken, cream cheese, salsa, cheese, cumin, and garlic powder in a mixing bowl.
+- Combine drained and flaked chicken, cream cheese, salsa, cheese, cumin, garlic powder, onion powder, and chili powder into a mixing bowl.
 Stir together until well combined.